-What has happened during this process of self-examination and change has refocused the energies of Bethel's faculty and administration.
-We have renewed our purpose to educate students in a holistic way for transformative leadership in God's church.
+While Bethel has effectively educated to ensure biblical grounding, we continue to improve in character formation and leadership skills.
+Thus, we have refocused the energies of Bethel's faculty and administration, renewing our purpose to educate students in a holistic way for transformative leadership in God's church.

-This means that the educational ethos-the corporate culture or spiritual climate of Bethel Seminary-is evolving on each campus.
-From top to bottom, Bethel is becoming an intentionally missional group of people who team together, straining every muscle and expending every energy to accomplish the vision to serve within churches and ministry agencies.
-Bethel is becoming, at all locations, a place where people increasingly understand the truth of the gospel, grasp the contexts of diverse cultures, grow toward personal holiness and wholeness, and gain the skill and passion to lead people to transforming encounters with the Lord whom that gospel declares.
+As a result, the culture and spiritual climate of Bethel Seminary is evolving on each of our campuses to create intentional people of mission to accomplish our vision.
+Bethel is becoming a place where people increasingly understand the truth of the gospel, grasp the contexts of diverse cultures, grow toward personal holiness and wholeness, and gain the skill and passion to lead people to transforming encounters with the Lord.
+We are deeply committed to the mission Christ entrusted to His church as expressed in the Great Commandment and the Great Commission.